The Summer Triangle

 If you want to photograph the Summer Triangle asterism and the beautiful regions of nebulae and stars that surround it, dark skies will make the greatest impact on your image.
 I have tried to photograph this area from the city before (see photo further down the post), but wide-angle photos are incredibly challenging in areas of heavy light pollution.

 The Milky Way towards Cygnus, showing the Great Rift.
-1 Hour, 20 minute total exposure.
-Click for larger version.
+1 Hour, 20-minute total exposure.
+Click for a larger version.

-Wide-angle Milky Way photography is one of my favorite disciplines of the hobby, and is possible using an entry-level DSLR camera and affordable wide-angle lens.
+Wide-angle Milky Way photography is one of my favorite disciplines of the hobby and is possible using an entry-level DSLR camera and an affordable wide-angle lens.